Doing Business in Burkina Faso

 - 30% of the Burkinabe are Christians (with Catholic majorities).

-Burkina Faso belongs to the West African Economic Area
+Burkina Faso belongs to the West African Economic Area of the African Civilisation.

 Economic Profile of Burkina Faso: